-Again first of all thanks everybody again for the lively feedback I received on the light reading article about Atrinet’s unique contribution to network digitalization http://www.lightreading.com/automation/atrinet-pivots-tackles-hybrid-network-headaches/d/d-id/740543 and my 2 last blogs.
-In those I was elaborating a bid on how we enable CSPs to manage hybrid networks.
-Reflecting a couple of comments I would like to focus mainly on the question “Why are we so unique in the market?“
+Again first of all thanks to everybody again for the lively feedback I received on the light reading article about Atrinet’s unique contribution to network digitalization http://www.lightreading.com/automation/atrinet-pivots-tackles-hybrid-network-headaches/d/d-id/740543 and my 2 last blogs.
+In those, I was elaborating a bid on how we enable CSPs to manage hybrid networks.
+Reflecting on a couple of comments I would like to focus mainly on the question “Why are we so unique in the market?“

-To answer this question, I would like to refer to an interesting conversation I had the last days with a friend of mine, co-founder of a successful StartUp for virtual routing – a very important cornerstone in the digital transformation of telecom networks.
+To answer this question, I would like to refer to an interesting conversation I had in the last few days with a friend of mine, co-founder of a successful StartUp for virtual routing – a very important cornerstone in the digital transformation of telecom networks.
 We both agreed that digital transformation is certainly one of the most important and urgent currently ongoing activities in the Telco Industry.
-Due to the huge amount of legacy systems it is one of the biggest challenges within this transformation to migrate those embedded systems, as they remain the backbone of almost all large Telco-Networks for next years perhaps even decades.
+Due to the huge amount of legacy systems, it is one of the biggest challenges within this transformation to migrate those embedded systems, as they remain the backbone of almost all large Telco-Networks for next years perhaps even decades.

 In the course of the conversation I told him: